hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 `java -jar MappingGenerator.jar -datafile ./example/GSE13168_Mapping.csv -datafilehasheaders N`

 *-datafileanalyze*
-Analyze the data to determine its generic data type ( numeric or text ).
+Analyze the data to determine its data type ( numeric or text ).
 Analyze uses following algorithm to weigh its logic:
-Groups all values by its concept ( column ).
+Groups all values in each variable ( column ).
-Analyzes each value to determine if it numeric.
+Analyzes each value to determine if it is numeric.
 If numeric values total a percentage higher than the numeric threshold ( default 85% ) it will assign it as numeric.
 Default value = N.
 Example:
 `java -jar MappingGenerator.jar -datafile ./example/GSE13168_Mapping.csv -datafileanalyze Y`

 *-analyzethreshold*
 You can override the numeric threshold for the analyze algorithm here.
+Default is .85%
 Example:
 `java -jar MappingGenerator.jar -datafile ./example/GSE13168_Mapping.csv -datafileanalyze Y -analyzethreshold .90`